(1). What is Apex in

 – Based on who owns the opportunity

-– Set default sharing access for individual opportunities and their associated accounts
+– Set default sharing access for individual opportunities and their associated

 Case Sharing Rules (EE/UE):